 His love, spoken through heart language Scripture, is shining a bright light all over Southeast Asia.
 People are beginning to question the purpose of their rituals and the source of their fears.

 In this environment, the Robeno Cluster Bible translation project was born.
 Dani, a pastor, felt a holy nudge to expand his church’s vision to a fuller undertaking of the Great Commission.
 He began hosting storytelling workshops and realized that his Buddhist neighbor, Lyun, was a native Kahak speaker.
 He invited her to join the team.
-The Bible stories fascinated her, and she soon came to faith while working on the project.
+The Bible stories fascinated her, and while working on the project, God captured her heart and she came to faith.

 An Angry Man Sees the Light